 Yellow Cards are not accumulated from game to game.
 If a Red Card is given to a player/coach and they are sent off, they must serve his/her game suspension during the next scheduled match.

 *CONTROL OF SIDELINE CONDUCT*

-Players, reserve players, managers, coaches and fans are expected to conduct themselves within the letter and spirit of the “Laws of the Game”.
-League Staff has the authority and the responsibility to remove any person(s) from the facility for abuses of conduct.
-The team manager/coach will be responsible for the behavior of their fans and the referee will have the authority to warn and ultimately send off, any manager/coach and the fans who behave in an abusive or disruptive manner.
+Players, managers, coaches, and fans are expected to conduct themselves within the letter and spirit of the “Laws of the Game.”
+League Staff has the authority and the responsibility to remove any person(s) from the facility for conduct abuses.
+The team manager/coach will be responsible for their fans’ behavior.
+The referee will have the authority to warn and ultimately send off any manager/coach and the fans who behave in an abusive or disruptive manner.